 The Flat Lay Photos I Use

-Sometimes I take my own flat lay photos, and sometimes I create flat lay photos using Custom Scene Bundles.
+Sometimes I take my own flat lay photos, sometimes I use stock photos, and sometimes I create flat lay photos using Custom Scene Bundles.
 I’ve purchased numerous Bundles through Creative Market and have been extremely happy.

 Custom Scene Bundles are photography packages that include a variety of flat lay objects in one bundle.
 Using photo editing software, you arrange the objects to create a custom scene.
 That way you have an original flat lay photo, without having to take the actual photo.